The Great Disruption of 1843

 Ever since the days of John Knox and the Reformation, the vast majority of the Scottish people had thrown their weight and support behind the Kirk.

-However, the unity of the Church of Scotland was finally blown apart by one of the most important and far-reaching events of the last century - the co-called Disruption of 1843.
+However, the unity of the Church of Scotland was finally blown apart by one of the most important and far-reaching events of the nineteenth century - the co-called Disruption of 1843.

 This split in the Kirk caused bitter divisions, left ministers without homes and salaries, and meant that whole congregations found themselves without churches to worship in.